isomerpages/govtech-stp/_start-here/travelling-to-singapore.md

 ### 2) General Entry for Long Term Pass Holders and Immediate Relatives of Singapore Citizens/PRs

-Long Term Pass Holders and immediate relatives of Singapore Citizens/PRs need to apply for entry approval to enter Singapore, and may use the following lanes to enter.
+Long Term Pass Holders and immediate relatives of Singapore Citizens/PRs need to apply for entry approval to enter Singapore.
 Currently, <u>travellers with travel history to all countries/regions <b>except</b> Bangladesh, India, Myanmar, Nepal, Pakistan and Sri Lanka are allowed to enter through these lanes.</u> <b>From 26 Oct 2021, 2359 hours</b>, travellers from <b>Bangladesh, India, Myanmar, Nepal, Pakistan and Sri Lanka</b> who have received entry approvals will be allowed to enter Singapore.

 <b>Fully vaccinated travellers and accompanied unvaccinated children below 12 years old departing from certain countries/regions may be able to utilise the Vaccinated Travel Lane to enjoy quarantine-free measures on arrival.</b> [Click here for more details on the Vaccinated Travel Lane.](/vtl/requirements-and-process)